AHS Tower

-The Al Yaqoub Tower is a 328 m tall skyscraper on Sheikh Zayed Road in Dubai, United Arab Emirates.
+The AHS Tower, formerly known as the Al Yaqoub Tower is a 328 m tall skyscraper on Sheikh Zayed Road in Dubai, United Arab Emirates.
 The tower topped out in 2010 and was completed in 2013.
 It has 69 floors.
-The building is owned privately by Daro Saifuddin Yaqoub.
+The building was formerly owned privately by Daro Saifuddin Yaqoub.
+In early 2025, the building was acquired by AHS Properties, a real estate company founded by Abbas Sajwani.

 The building design was inspired by Elizabeth Tower (more commonly known as Big Ben) in London, due to which, the tower is also called the Big Ben of Dubai.
 However, no clock face is present on Al Yaqoub Tower.
+There were initially plans to build a working clock on the tower, but was scrapped due to the authorities' fear that the clock would distract drivers on the busy Sheikh Zayed Road below.
 It also bears a resemblance to the Gevora Hotel, a building located directly north of it.